Dowell-Lab/srworkshop/day04/worksheets/IGV_web_app_visualization_wksht.md

     You’ll notice that the MX1 annotation tracks have a couple different elements.
 The small tick arrows indicate the directionality of this gene (in this case, we have a + strand gene).
 Exons are shown as thick, tall bars, while introns are the thin lines in between.
   </li>
   <li>
     Let’s load in our mapped read files.
 Select the “Tracks” tab from the top left.
-Select “Local File” and navigate to wherever you stored your `.bam` and `.bam.bai` files.
-You **MUST** select both files.
+Select “Local File” and navigate to wherever you stored your <code>.bam</code> and <code>.bam.bai</code> files.
+You <strong>MUST</strong> select both files.

   ![IGV open local files](md_images/IGV_local_files.png)
   </li>
   <li>
     You’ll see nothing at first except for a prompt to zoom in.
-This is due to the fact that `.bam` files are large, so the browser will not show all of the read information if the region is too wide.
+This is due to the fact that <code>.bam</code> files are large, so the browser will not show all of the read information if the region is too wide.
 Zoom in over any two neighboring exons (I picked the following region):

   ![IGV Zoomed out bam](md_images/IGV_zoomed_out_bam.png)
   </li>
   <li>
     When you zoom in, two tracks pop up.
 The top one shows a histogram of read numbers over genomic locations.
 Right away, you can see the reads pile up over the exons, which is expected for RNA-seq.
 Below the histogram is a panel that show all of the individual reads.
 You can hover over reads for specific read and mapping information.
-Scroll around explore this visualization.
+Scroll around to explore this visualization.

   ![IGV Zoomed in bam](md_images/IGV_zoomed_in_bam.png)
   </li>